-Because most health courses are regulated by professional bodies, you will need to have your Australian credentials assessed in your home country when you return to demonstrate your competency to practice.
+Because most health courses are regulated by professional bodies, you will need to have your Australian credentials assessed in your home country when you return to your home country.

 Still have questions?
-Here is information on everything an international student needs to know about studying at Sydney.
+Find out everything you need to know about studying at Sydney.

 Our students come from all over the world to study with us.
 Here are some of their stories.